Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 If, instead, the player should leave the tavern before or while the show is on, they will find Moreau outside, smoking.
 He will comment about they player's early departure, asking if the "show isn't any good."
 In the middle of the conversation there will be a scream and Moreau will hurry inside, after which the tavern brawl will commence.

+## The Tavern Brawl
+It is pure chaos.
+Everyone at the tavern is either fighting or trying to avoid getting hit.
+Dalngram is trying to get everyone to quiet down but it's too late, they won't listen.
+After rolling for initiative, he will try to lead Laurent to safety behind the stage, fending off drunken patrons on the way.
+Moreau will follow them from a distance, expertly navigating through the crowd and dodging attacks from all directions (taking the [[Disengage]] action).

 # Appendix A

 ## The Network